seun-beta/SQL/README.md

 # SQL Projects

-SQL Projects is a series of programs I wrote to cement my understanding of using Python with SQL
+SQL Projects is a series of programs I wrote to showcase my understanding of using Python with SQL

 ### Tech